The Future Is Human, Not Technological

 A key component of people-focused organizational change is workforce development.
 At the GovAI Coalition’s Annual Summit, AI literacy and education were mentioned in every session, regardless of the topic.
 It is foundational because AI is permeating every aspect of how we work and the systems in which we work.

-NACo, ICMA, and NLC all independently reached the same conclusion:
+NACo, ICMA, and NLC all came to the same conclusion:

 People, not tools, determine whether AI is responsible and effective.